What is runtime protection?

 Why is RASP important for mobile apps?

-• Security from within: Unlike traditional security measures that rely on perimeter defenses, RASP provides protection from within the application.
+- Security from within: Unlike traditional security measures that rely on perimeter defenses, RASP provides protection from within the app.
 This is particularly important for mobile apps, which often operate on devices outside the secure enterprise network and are therefore more susceptible to attacks like malware, man-in-the-middle (MITM) attacks, and exploits targeting specific vulnerabilities such as jailbreaking or rooting.

-• Proactive defense: RASP doesn’t just block attacks; it actively monitors for unusual activities, offering real-time protection.
-This is critical for mobile applications that handle sensitive transactions or personal data, ensuring that threats are neutralized before they can cause harm.
+- Proactive defense: RASP doesn’t just block attacks; it actively monitors for unusual activities, offering real-time protection.
+This is critical for mobile apps that handle sensitive transactions or personal data, ensuring that threats are neutralized before they can cause harm.

-• Compliance and data protection: With stringent regulations like General Data Protection Regulation (GDPR), Health Insurance Portability and Accountability Act (HIPAA), and California Consumer Privacy Act (CCPA), mobile applications must ensure data integrity and confidentiality.
+- Compliance and data protection: With stringent regulations like General Data Protection Regulation (GDPR), Health Insurance Portability and Accountability Act (HIPAA), and California Consumer Privacy Act (CCPA), mobile apps must ensure data integrity and confidentiality.
 RASP helps in maintaining compliance by preventing unauthorized access and data breaches directly at the app level.

 RASP vs. web application firewalls (WAF)